all cases

 04

-Impact to the teams
+Impact across teams

 Onboarding flow with the new illustrations applied.